iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/atr_indexed.md

 # Attribute indexation

 **Attribute indexation** is required to accelerate the search.
-Indexing is set manually by assigning the value `true` for the `"indexed"` property, that is:
+Indexation is set manually by assigning the value `true` for the `"indexed"` property, that is:

 ```
 "indexed": true